cleancoindev/node-installer/README.md

   appInitArgs:     // The app initialize arguments
-  contract:        // Address of the base contract daoAddress :     // Address of the dao network :        // Network
+  contract:        // Address of the base contract daoAddress :     // Address of the dao
+  from:            // Account that will be creating the transaction network :        // Network
 ```